aleksander-saz/DS-Projects/README.md

 ### Project 5 - Survey of the mobile operator plans

 Company "Megaline" - Federal Mobile operator rolls out new mobile plans - "Smart" and "Ultra".
-Based on the provided data from mobile oprater it's required to analyze two plans and client's behavior to understand what plan will bring bigger income to the company.
+Based on the provided data from mobile operator it's required to analyze two plans and client's behavior to understand what plan will bring bigger income to the company.

 *More detailed description you can find in readme of Project 5*

 ### Project 6  - Recommendation of the mobile phone plans for the mobile operator's company

+After the completed analysis in Porject 5 it's required to create a system that could predict the clients behavior and suggest to the client to swith on a new plans (such as "Smart" and "Ultra").
+Using the provided data from project 5 it's required to train the classification model for selection of the optimal plan for clients.

 *More detailed description you can find in readme of Project 6*

 ### Project 7  - Forecast of the loss of clients in the Bank

+The client - "Beta-Bank" requested to analyze the reason of the loss of the client, due to the monthly clients loss.
+The precentage of loss of clients is minor, but bank's marketing department calculated that to keep the clients is cheaper than to attract new clients.
+Based on the historical data it's required to create a model for prediction of the clients behavior (will client leave the bank soon or not)

 *More detailed description you can find in readme of Project 7*